 This distro’s credo is 'keep it simple, keep it small', and it manages this to great effect.
 It allows users to mould the distro to serve just about any possible purpose – Vector Linux can be a lightning-fast desktop for home users, and can just as easily be used for running servers, or as the gateway for your office computer.

 After a lengthy period, Vector Linux 7.1 was finally officially released in July 2015, and now comes in two flavours: Light and Standard.
 The difference is in the desktop environment used.
-Vector Linux Light uses the efficient IceWM window manager, while the Standard version is powered by Xfce.
+Vector Linux Light uses the ultra-efficient IceWM for the desktop environment while the Standard version is powered by Xfce.

 This Slackware-based distro tends to favour GTK+ apps such as Pidgin Messenger, but you can use the TXZ package manager to fetch and install additional software.

 Puppy Linux is one of the oldest lightweight distros out there.
-The project has been turning out slim, sleek and fast distros for over 11 years now, and offers different versions depending on the underlying environment – Slacko Puppy 6.3.2 is based on Slackware, for example, while Tahrpup 6.0.5 CE is built on Ubuntu 14.04.
-The creator, Barry Kauler, also manages a sister project: Quirky 8.1.6, a version of Puppy Linux built using the custom tool Woof.
+The project has been turning out slim, sleek and fast distros for over 11 years now, and offers different versions depending on the underlying environment.
+Slacko Puppy 6.3.2 is based on Slackware, for example, while XenialPup 7.5 (pictured above) is built on Ubuntu 16.04 LTS.

 The distro is full of apps, belying its small size – some are quite unconventional, such as Homebank which helps you manage your finances, or Gwhere which is for cataloguing disks.
 There are also graphical tools to manage Samba shares and set up a firewall, for example.
 The sheer variety of applications is impressive.